-TL1 projects must have a translational or clinical research focus; purely basic research proposals will not be funded.
-Pre-clinical studies should have near-term potential to translate into patient-oriented research.
-Emphasis is placed on precision medicine, drug discovery, targeted therapeutics, biomarker or device development and novel technologies; projects focusing on health needs of LGBTI and underserved populations and/or directly impacting health outcomes in the community; pediatric and women’s health studies; life course studies of disease; and studies incorporating biostatistical methodologies and design.
+TL1 projects must have a translational or clinical research focus; Purely basic research proposals will not be funded.
+Pre‐clinical studies should have near‐term potential to translate into patient‐oriented research.
+Emphasis is placed on precision medicine, drug discovery, targeted therapeutics, biomarkers, device development, novel technologies, LGBTI health needs, underserved populations, community health outcomes, pediatric and women’s health, life course studies of diseases, and studies incorporating biostatistical methodologies and design.

 TL1 Trainees pursue research training on a full-time basis, defined by NIH as 40 hours per week (100% time and effort).
-Appointments are normally made for 12 months (no less than 9 months).
+Appointments are normally made for 12 months (no less than 9 months), up to 2 years, based on positive bi-annual evaluation of scholarly progress.
 Trainees receive:

 - Stipend coverage at the NIH approved level